 Many organizations facing enterprise-wide systems upgrades link the EDI and ERP systems selection processes, even though this approach may end up taking more calendar time and exposing the organization to greater risk.
-My colleague Jim O’Leary has reminded me that some organizations value the “interface compatibility” resulting from a tandem decision, and his point is valid.
-However, there may be other benefits to implementing EDI first, benefits that may be much greater than that of interface compatibility (which is often an ERP system issue).
+However, there may be other benefits to implementing modern EDI software first, benefits that may be much greater than that of interface compatibility (which is often an ERP system issue).

 It’s possible the EDI system will not have ready-to-go interfaces built for the ERP system, and it could take considerable work to build them.
 But the number of defined interfaces should be a key factor when evaluating the EDI system: if the top ERP candidates are Epicor, SAP, and VAI, selecting an EDI system without interfaces to any of them probably would be unwise.
 It’s reasonable to assume that an organization won’t be comparing SAP and QuickBooks, so the pool of EDI candidates should target the pool of ERP candidates.

 At the same time, current trading partners are migrated to the new system, a task that often takes time because the people that do it—the EDI operations team—usually have daily production responsibilities too.
 But EDI systems with modern design tools will actually make time available by reducing the effort required to set up and manage trading partners.
 Changes to custom code necessary to support new trading partners' end.
 Faster turnaround of change requests often translates into increased revenue and reduced operating costs, if there’s no requirement to maintain old and new EDI systems.
 But there’s a much more significant reason to implement EDI right away.

 4. Risk Reduction